What If I Don't Have Grades Yet?

 by the Summer Associate Hub Team

-This timing now overlaps with 1L finals, or comes very soon after – so one of the most common questions we get from students is, “What if I don’t have second semester grades?”
+Because of this, one of the most common questions we get from students is, “What if I don’t have law school grades?”

 The short answer is: Don’t Worry.

-In true 1L finals form, let’s play out a few scenarios:
+In true 1L finals form, let’s play out a few scenarios (but first a quick public service announcement about how to upload grades when they come out):

-- If the firm opens their application portal between March and early May: If a firm opens up their 2L application portal anytime between March and early/mid May, that firm knows that there is a good chance students won’t have second semester grades.
-Unless the firm expressly states in their application portal that they require two semesters of grades, the firm is almost certainly ok with seeing your most updated transcript from first semester.
-If they weren’t, they wouldn’t have their portal open so early.
+If the firm opens their application portal between November and early January: If a firm opens up their application portal anytime between November and early January, that firm knows that students won’t have law school grades yet.
+Unless the firm expressly states in their application portal that they require law school grades, the firm is almost certainly ok with seeing your application without grades – which will include a resume, and most likely a cover letter too (and some firms asking for undergraduate transcripts and/or LSAT scores in the meantime).
+If they weren’t ok with you submitting without grades, they wouldn’t have their portal open so early.

-Of course, some firms will ask for your updated transcript later in May when it’s available, perhaps before they make a formal offer.
-And you could always volunteer your updated transcript when it becomes available by sending it to your recruiting contact at the firm.
+Of course, some firms will ask for your updated transcript in January when it’s available, perhaps before they make a formal offer.
+And you could always volunteer your updated transcript when it becomes available by sending it to your recruiting contact at the firm (see above).
 But that doesn’t mean you shouldn’t apply with what you have to start that process.

-If this is a firm you are interested in, and especially if you have engaged with that firm before at networking events, etc, you are likely better off applying earlier with the transcript that you have.
+If this is a firm you are interested in, and especially if you have engaged with that firm before at networking events, etc, you are likely better off applying earlier with the application that you have – so the firm can invite you to interview in the meantime, or have you on their radar if they plan to conduct interviews in December or January.

-In this case, the question “what if I don’t have two semesters of grades” becomes mostly moot.
-By that point, you should have both semesters of grades and can apply with your full 1L transcript.
+In this case, the question “what if I don’t have law school grades” becomes mostly moot.
+By that point, you should have your first semester grades and can apply with your full 1L transcript.
 Buuuutttt…. that assumes that all law professors get their grades in on time.
 And you know what happens when you assume.

-So, if it’s late May or early June, and you are still missing a grade or two… what do you do?
+So, if it’s mid/late January, and you are still missing a grade or two… what do you do?
 Similar to the above, if it is a firm you are interested in, go ahead and apply.
 Firms know that it’s out of your control.
-And you are better off applying with what you have than not applying at all.
+And you are usually better off applying with what you have than not applying at all.

-In addition, if it’s that late in the spring and you are missing a grade or two, let your Career Services Office know.
+In addition, if it’s that late in January and you are missing a grade or two, let your Career Services Office know.
 They can signal to firms that there are a couple of professors who are late, so the firms know this and are prepared.
-They can also let firms know that this is the case for any applications they receive as part of a formal pre-OCI resume collect.
+They can also let firms know that this is the case for any applications they receive as part of a formal school-organized resume collect.

 In true lawyer fashion, the answer is: It Depends.
 This depends a lot on the specific student, the specific school, and the specific firm.
-If it is a firm that is known to be particularly grade conscious and they only opened their portal on May 15 or May 1, it may make sense to wait until you have (hopefully) improved grades.
-If you are at a school that has a larger BigLaw pipeline and being a the top of your class is less critical to land an offer, then it may make sense to apply in the meantime and update your application with the new transcript when it is available (there is also no guarantee that your second semester grades were significantly higher, in which case the wait didn’t achieve what you hoped it would).
+If it is a firm that is known to be particularly grade conscious and they only opened their portal on January 15 or February 1, it may make sense to wait until you have grades.
+If you are at a school that has a larger BigLaw pipeline and being a the top of your class is less critical to land an offer, then it may make sense to apply in the meantime and update your application with the transcript when it is available.

 Although timing is important, being thoughtful about your initial application is a good thing where it matters.

-We recommend speaking with your law school Career Services office about your specific situation if you are in this category, hoping for improved grades second semester.
+We recommend speaking with your law school Career Services office about your specific situation if you are in this category.

 Summer Associate Hub Team